Herbert Zipper: Emigration to the United States

 In 1946, Zipper and his wife joined the rest of his family in the United States.
 His main reason for the trip was as a fundraising mission for the Philippine Cultural Rehabilitation Program that he had helped start.
 After only a few months, he received word that the program had been put on hold.
 While that project was stalled, Zipper saw as a deficit in arts education in U.S. schools and embarked on what would be his major life work — to help start community arts programs.

 In 1947, Zipper was offered a teaching post at The New School for Social Research in New York, founded in 1918 by Alvin Johnson as one of the country’s first adult education centers.
 Over the next few decades, Zipper went on to start many community art centers throughout the country.
 He also worked on reviving the disbanded Brooklyn Symphony, a group which had not been active since their conductor, Sir Thomas Beecham, had returned to England.
 Zipper’s role of conductor with the Brooklyn Symphony focused much of their work on school outreach programs, while Zipper became increasingly involved in championing racial equality, social justice, and environmental causes.

 In 1953, Zipper took the position of director of the Winnetka School of Music in the Chicago area, where he worked during the school year and then returned to Manila each summer to conduct a concert series.
 Winnetka was a community art school that served children and adults in afternoon and evening programs.
 In 1954, through a large fundraising effort, the school was relocated, expanded, and renamed Music Center of the North Shore (now the Music Institute of Chicago).
 Through this school, Zipper organized a professional orchestra whose purpose was to play concerts in area schools.

-In 1972, Zipper accepted a job as project director for the School of Performing Arts at the University of Southern California.
+In 1972, Zipper accepted a job as project director for the Community School of Performing Arts at the University of Southern California.
 His beloved wife and partner Trudl died of cancer in 1976.
 Despite his grief, Zipper continued his zeal for the arts and in the early 1980s began trips to China where he served as a teacher, arts advocate, and conductor.
+Zipper helped the Community School of Performing Arts become the independent Colburn School in Los Angeles.
+He also conducted orchestra concerts for children in Los Angeles public schools from the 1970s through the 1990s.

 Zipper remained active in the arts until his death in 1997 at age 92.
-He was the subject of the Oscar-nominated documentary Never Give Up: The 20th Century Odyssey of Herbert Zipper.
+He was the subject of the Oscar-nominated documentary Never Give Up: The 20th Century Odyssey of Herbert Zipper (1995).
+When the Colburn School moved to its own building in 1998, it named its primary performance space, Zipper Hall, in his honor.